wolftype/versor/README.md

 	./run.sh scratch/projects/<folder>/<filename>

-Note that not all projects will compile as I am in the process of updating them in this development branch.
+Note that not all projects in the scratch folder will compile as I am in the process of updating them in this development branch.

 You can add your own file to the list of targets by adding it to /examples or scratch/projects/<yourname>/<your_cpp_file> and re-running `./build.sh`.

 INSTALLATION
 ---
 Hmmm, haven't added install options yet!
-Will do so soon.
+Will do so soon I promise.

 Use Cases
 ---